SystemsApproach/private5g/software/smallcell.rst

 you are done with these edits, select the ``Basket`` icon at top right and click the ``Commit`` button.

-As currently configured, the *Device-Group* information is duplicated between ``5g-radio/sd-core-5g-values.yaml`` and ``5g-radio/roc-5g-models.json``.
-This makes it possible to bring up the SD-Core without the ROC, for example as we just did to verify the configuration, but it can lead to problems of keeping the two in sync.
-As an exercise, you can delete the *Device-Group* blocks in the former, restart the SD-Core, and see that the latter brings the Aether up in the correct state.
-Once running, changes should be made via the ROC (either the GUI or the API).
+As currently configured, the *Device-Group* and *Slice* information is duplicated between ``5g-radio/sd-core-5g-values.yaml`` and ``5g-radio/roc-5g-models.json``.
+This makes it possible to bring up the SD-Core without the ROC, for example, as we just did to verify the configuration.
+Unfortunately, this can lead to problems of keeping the two in sync.
+A tool to help address this problem the first time you bring up Aether is in the works, but as a general rule, changes should be made via the ROC (either the GUI or the API) once a deployment is stable.

 gNodeB Setup